Policies and Procedures

 Any contractual arrangements concerning residence at facilities not owned or operated by the University are entered into between students and the owners of the facilities; the University will not take part in the contractual arrangements or attempt to arbitrate any disputes that may arise.

-Residents must follow check-in, -out guidelines for their hall, and they must check in and out with Housing staff.
-Residents must have approval from Housing to check into a space.
-Residents changing rooms in the residence halls must have approval from the Housing Administrative Operations office.
+Residents must follow check-in, -out guidelines for their space, and they must check in and out with MU Housing staff.
+Residents must have approval from MU Housing to check into a space.
+Residents changing rooms in the residence halls must have approval from the MU Housing Administrative Operations office.

-When checking out (either to move within the hall, to another hall or out of the residence hall system), residents must visit the front desk supporting their residence hall or complete the Self Check-Out form in the Housing Portal to officially check out of that space.
+When checking out (either to move to another space or out of MU Housing), residents must visit the front desk supporting their residence hall or complete the Self Check-Out form in the Housing Portal to officially check out of that space.
 See the Housing Policy for information about cancelations and exemptions.

-Residents of Discovery, Excellence, Respect and Responsibility or converted spaces in other halls must also visit the front desk servicing your hall to receive key(s) at check-in and return them at check-out.
+Residents of Discovery, Excellence, Respect, Responsibility or converted spaces in other halls must also visit the front desk serving your assignment to receive key(s) at check-in and return them at check-out.
+Failure to return your room key(s) will result in lock-change charges if you live in a space with hard key locks.

 You must remove all personal belongings from your room and any shared spaces when leaving the residence hall.
 Any items left behind may result in Abandoned Property charges.